-African-American twins.
-They started off as a solid alpha-male team until they got lost in Namibia, being the only team to fail to find the Matterhorn Sand Dune before it closed, which left them in the dust at 8th place.
+Twins, they started off as a solid team until they got lost in Namibia, being the only team to fail to find the Matterhorn Sand Dune before it closed, which left them in the dust in 8th place.

 Peggy Kuhn & Claire Jinks (The Gutsy Grannies)

 Grandmother team.
 Despite their nickname, they were anything but gutsy, and struggled throughout the early legs of the race until flight delays on one of their three connecting points to South Africa put them a whole day behind the other teams, and they were forced to go directly to the Pit Stop for elimination in 9th place.

 - Character Shilling: Their Elimination Montage consisted of teams gushing about how amazing they were.

 - Elimination Montage: The first team to get one.
 Unlike teams in later seasons, theirs did not include shots of their time on the race, just other teams talking about how "amazing" they were.